OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 <a id="anthropogenic-carbon-dioxide-and-methane-fluxes"></a>
 ### Anthropogenic carbon dioxide and methane fluxes

 In theory, the fluxes of anthropogenic carbon dioxide and methane calculated by background databases should be similar to the values measured by earth systems scientists.
-To check on these values, we summed the total fossil carbon dioxide and methane (i.e. the flows labelled `Carbon dioxide, fossil` and `Methane, fossil`) multiplied by the indicated product volume amounts of all activities in ecoinvent 3.9.1 (cut-off system model), and compared these values with the [2022 Global Carbon Budget](https://essd.copernicus.org/articles/14/4811/2022/essd-14-4811-2022.html) and [2017 Global Methane Budget](https://essd.copernicus.org/articles/12/1561/2020/essd-12-1561-2020.html) figures. ecoinvent data is claimed to be representative of the year of publication (i.e. 2022); no more updated methane figures were available.
+To check on these values, we summed the total fossil carbon dioxide and methane (i.e. the flows labelled `Carbon dioxide, fossil` and `Methane, fossil`) multiplied by the indicated product volume amounts of all activities in ecoinvent 3.9.1 (cut-off system model), and compared these values with the [2022 Global Carbon Budget](https://essd.copernicus.org/articles/14/4811/2022/essd-14-4811-2022.html) and [2017 Global Methane Budget](https://essd.copernicus.org/articles/12/1561/2020/essd-12-1561-2020.html) figures. ecoinvent data is claimed to be representative of the year of publication (i.e. 2022); high-quality comprehensive methane figures past 2017 were not available.

 The initial comparison revealed unrealistic values for carbon dioxide fluxes from natural gas and coal heating in ecoinvent.
 Similar results have [been observed for earlier ecoinvent versions](https://chris.mutel.org/images/22_Mutel_Climate_LCA_DF_78.pdf).
 Therefore, the following activities were ignored in the final carbon dioxide calculations: